Not everyone has unlimited funds for a marketing budget.

 Otherwise, invest in a decent camera and microphone.
 Those will be your only expenses.

-Videos help businesses benefit from higher conversion rates and click-through rates.
+Videos help businesses benefit from higher conversion rates of 80% and click-through rates of 65%.

 Look at those numbers.
-If you’re not currently using video content as a marketing tactic, you need to start right away.
+If you’re not currently using video content as a marketing tactic, you must start immediately.

 Nearly half of consumers browse the Internet for videos related to products and services before buying something.
-Don’t just create one or two videos—make as many as possible.
+Make as many as possible; don’t just create one or two videos.

 What kind of videos should you make?